MENU

 Growth and expansion

-Action on Access has also received research funding from several sources – amongst them: the KPMG Foundation; the Ernst and Young Foundation; and the Paul Hamlyn Foundation.
+Action on Access has also received research funding from several sources as well as the Higher Education Funding Council for England and the LEarning and SKills Council and the Dept for the Economy, Northern Ireland – including amongst them: the KPMG Foundation; the Ernst and Young Foundation; and the Paul Hamlyn Foundation.

 We also evaluated Higher Education Institutions’ Widening Participation Strategies; the Office for Fair Access Higher Education Institutions’ early Access Agreements; and the Association of Colleges ‘Scholarship Project in College HE’.